About the Inquiry

 19 November 2019

-A selection of attendees who were involved in the public panels will be invited to discuss the evidence presented to the Committee in phase two of the inquiry.
+A selection of attendees who were involved in the public panels were invited to discuss the evidence presented to the Committee in phase two of the inquiry.

 Phase Two: Call for views - Wednesday 10 July to Wednesday 28 August 2019